-State Governments also wanted it.
+.State Governments also wanted it.
 As a matter of fact the Government of Punjab wanted that Patiala Bank should be retained with them, and things like that, and they would like to have the power or the holding of the shares, as it is.
-In spite of that, Sir, because national interest was involved, they all wanted to cooperate, and the scheme that was evolved by the Reserve Bank, the State Bank and the State Governments is certainly more advantageous than a straightaway merger, and the merger has no particular advantages; except it be on the principle of merger, there is no particular advantage in making them branches of the State Bank.
+In spite of that, 'Sir, because national interest was involved, they all wanted to co-operate, and the scheme that was evolved by the Reserve Bank, the State Bank and the State Governments is certainly more advantageous than a straightaway merger, and the merger has no particular advantages; except it be on the principle of merger, there is no particular advantage in making them branches of the State Bank.
 On the other hand, immediately they become branches of the State Bank their pay bill will go up; they will have to pay higher wages.
-Perhaps the Travan-core Bank is getting on beautifully well in that part of the c'ountry with the pay scales that they are now giving.
+Perhaps the Travancore Bank is getting on beautifully well in that part of the country with the pay scales that they are now giving.
 And once you make them branches of the State Bank, immediately their pay bill goes up, and they will be hampered in their developmental work; they won't be able to open up new branches, as they can under the present scheme.
-On the other hand they will be hampered; they will be under a handicap, because the pay bill immediately goes up, and there will be an unmerited advantage which the employees als'o will be getting, not because they have earned it, not because they have toiled more for the welfare of the Bank and things like that, but because Parliament has decided to have this merger.
+On the other hand they will be hampered; they will be under a handicap, because the pay bill immediately goes up, and there will be an unmerited advantage which the employees also will be getting, not because they have earned it, not because they have toiled more for the welfare of the Bank and things like that, but because Parliament has decided to have this merger.
 And immediately all the employees will be getting higher emoluments and unmerited perhaps, the advantage and benefit accruing therefrom.
 Now to that extent the bank also will be handicapped in the developmental work.

-Sto, Sir, considering all these points, while I shall certainly welcome the Joint Select Committee to go into all these matters-which they will certainly do-anyhow I feel there is no particular advantage in having them as branches.
-As I said the present scheme has all the good points of willing cooperation and Consent of all interests concerned.
-Moreover, we have to consider their local influ-3.P.M ence.
-For instance the Bank of Saurashtra has certain local knowledge and local influence over the people.
+So, Sir, considering all these points, while I shall certainly welcome the Joint Select Committee to go into all these matters-which they will certainly do-anyhow I feel there is no particular advantage in having them as branches.
+As I said the present scheme has all the good points of willing cooperation and consent of all interests concerned.
+Moreover, we have to consider their local influfluence over the people.
 They know the local conditions; the local experience need not be completely left out.
-We will be associating some Directors along with other Directors, and their local influence and local experience and all that will be available to the subsidiary bank.
-From that point of view also it is good that we have the local experience also associated.
+We will be associating some Directors along with other Directors, and their local influence and local experience and all that will be available to the subsidiary bank From that point of view also it is good that we have the local experience also associated.